ammegandchips/EPoCH/README.md

 ### 1. Data harmonisation and preparation

-Preparing and harmonising data between the main EPoCH cohorts: ALSPAC, Born in Bradford, Millenium Cohort Study, MoBa, the Cleft Collective
+Preparing and harmonising data between the main EPoCH cohorts: ALSPAC, Born in Bradford, Millenium Cohort Study, MoBa, the Cleft Collective.

-And the replication cohorts: Generation R, Danish National Birth Cohort
+And the replication cohorts: Generation R, Danish National Birth Cohort.

-Code for this stage is found in the [data_prep folder](https://github.com/ammegandchips/EPoCH/tree/main/data_prep)
+Code for this stage is found in the [data_prep folder](https://github.com/ammegandchips/EPoCH/tree/main/data_prep).

-The prepared data is summarised to check for strange distributions etc using code found in the [data_prep/check_prepared_data folder](https://github.com/ammegandchips/EPoCH/tree/main/data_prep/check_prepared_data)
+The prepared data is summarised to check for strange distributions etc using code found in the [data_prep/check_prepared_data folder](https://github.com/ammegandchips/EPoCH/tree/main/data_prep/check_prepared_data).

 ### 2. Running pheWAS analyses in each cohort